Poverty is not a disgrace, nor is it filthy.

 So I’m asking myself: do I consider poverty to be filthy or disgraceful?
 What are the prejudices I’m carrying with me that have been embedded into my subconscious through the history books I’ve read and the etiquette I’ve seen throughout my life.
 Is there a clear line between wanting to help because it’s the right thing to do and helping because you feel that you are better than others because you are not in their position?

-With our mayoral elections upon, the least we can do is ask the next mayor of Los Angeles do something about this issue.
-According to United Way, L.A. is the “homeless capital of the nation.”
+” target=”_blank”>L.A. is the “homeless capital of the nation.”
 But beyond governmental assistance and philanthropic support, should we be asking ourselves this question: how are we looking at those in poverty?
 How are we judging them?
 Are we seeing them through lenses of prejudice and assumption and are we seeing poverty itself as a disgraceful and filthy?

 Please share your thoughts on our perceptions of poverty or on issues of homelessness and poverty in Los Angeles.